Carmen Perez: Awards and recognition

 Perez was named one of Times 100 Most Influential People in 2017, as well as Fortune's 50 Top World Leaders and Glamour's Women of the Year.
 She was named a "Latina of the Year" in 2017.
 She has also been recognized for her contributions to criminal justice reform, with the "Gutsy Award" from the National Juvenile Justice Network, a Certificate of Special Congressional Recognition for Outstanding and Invaluable Service to the Community, the Santa Cruz County Women's Commission “Trailblazer’s Award in Criminal Justice”, and the “Zaragoza Award” from the Committee for the Mexican Culture at D.V.I.
 Prison in Tracy, for her contribution and dedication to bringing hope to incarcerated men.

 Controversy

-In April 2025, Politico reported that Perez had received more than US$1 million in payments from 1199SEIU between 2008 and 2024, while “doing no identifiable work directly for the union.”
-The article quoted unnamed critics who questioned the expenditure; Perez did not respond to requests for comment.
+In 2025 it was reported that Perez earned over 1 million dollars from the labor union 1199 SEIU between 2009 and 2024 despite not doing any work directly for the union.
+Perez did not respond to emails or calls requesting comment.

-Work with 1199SEIU

-From 2008 to 2024 Perez worked on a range of youth-engagement and social-justice initiatives supported by 1199SEIU.
-She founded **Purple Gold**, the union’s young-workers programme, and chaired the Youth Student Roundtable for 1199SEIU during the 2012 Silent March on Fifth Avenue.
-Perez also joined a delegation of young U.S. workers to Havana, Cuba; organised shop-floor film screenings and political-education sessions; and collaborated with 1199SEIU on major public actions, including the 2015 “March2Justice” (New York City to Washington, D.C.) and participated in the 2017 Women’s March on Washington, for which the union served as a sponsor.
-Her day-to-day organising inside the union is featured in the documentary *Following Harry* (2024).

-Compensation context

-The US$1 million total cited by Politico over a 17-year span averages to roughly **US$58,800 per year** before taxes and benefits, a figure comparable to mid-level organising salaries in the U.S. nonprofit and labour sectors.